Taxation of Mutual Funds

 When an investor wants to exit an investment in a mutual fund, he sells the shares back to the mutual fund, and in the process, incurs a capital gain or loss.
 If the shares of one fund are exchanged for another, even within the same fund family, it is still treated as a sale.
 The gain on shares held for longer than 1 year is treated as a long-term capital gain or loss.
 If the shares were held for 6 months or less but the taxpayer received a capital gain distribution in the meantime, then any loss incurred in redeeming the shares must be divided into a short-term capital loss and a long-term capital loss, the long-term capital loss being equal to the amount of the capital gain distribution.
 So if an investor pays $1000 for the shares, receives a capital gain distribution of $100, then redeems the shares after 5 months of ownership, for $700, then the investor should report a long-term capital loss of $100 and a short-term capital loss of $200.

-In order to determine gain or loss, the mutual fund shares have to be identified, if the number redeemed is less than the number bought.
-The holding period for the shares begins the day after the trade date –not the settlement date — and ends on the redemption date.
+To determine gain or loss, the mutual fund shares have to be identified, if the number redeemed is less than the number bought.
+The holding period for the shares begins the day after the trade date — not the settlement date — and ends on the redemption date.
 Each new month of the holding period begins on the same day of the month, regardless of the number of days in the prior month.

 The gain or loss on the redemption of mutual fund shares is determined on Form 8949, Sales and Other Dispositions of Capital Assets and Schedule D, Capital Gains and Losses.